Coherence of Augmented Iwasawa Algebras: Coherence of a skew polynomial ring

 \begin{jthm}[non-commutative Hilbert basis theorem] \h Let $R$ be a ring.
 Let $\sigma_X : R \rightarrow R$ be a ring automorphism.
 If $R$ is left Noetherian, then the skew polynomial ring $R[X ; \sigma_X]$ is left Noetherian.
 If $R$ is right Noetherian, then $R[X; \sigma_X]$ is right Noetherian.\\ \end{jthm}

-A proof is given in \jref{GoWa04}, Theorem 1.14.
-Note that in Theorem \ref{non-commutative Hilbert basis thm}, it is enough in fact to assume that $\sigma_X$ is a surjective endomorphism, since any surjective endomorphism of a Noetherian ring is also injective.\\ If we have a non-surjective ring endomorphism, then Theorem \ref{non-commutative Hilbert basis thm} can fail, see Exercise 2P of \jref{GoWa04}, page 38.
+A proof is given in \jcite{GoWa04}, Theorem 1.14.
+Note that in Theorem \ref{non-commutative Hilbert basis thm}, it is enough in fact to assume that $\sigma_X$ is a surjective endomorphism, since any surjective endomorphism of a Noetherian ring is also injective.\\ If we have a non-surjective ring endomorphism, then Theorem \ref{non-commutative Hilbert basis thm} can fail, see Exercise 2P of \jcite{GoWa04}, page 38.
 However, with appropriate hypotheses on a non-surjective endomorphism, we can conclude that the skew polynomial ring is left coherent.

-\begin{jthm} \h Let $A$ be a left Noetherian ring, and $\sigma_F: A \rightarrow A$ be an injective ring endomorphism, such that $A$ is free as a right $\sigma_F(A)$-module.
+\begin{jthm} \h Let $A$ be a left Noetherian ring, and $\sigma_F: A \rightarrow A$ be an injective ring endomorphism, such that $A$ is flat as a right $\sigma_F(A)$-module.
 Then, the skew polynomial ring $A[F; \sigma_F]$ is left coherent.\\ \end{jthm}

-This result is due to Emerton in \jref{Eme08}.
+This result is due to Emerton in \jcite{Eme08}.
 For the reader's convenience, we provide a proof of Theorem \ref{coherent 1 variable thm} in the next subsection.